Find and follow your golden thread…

 The idea is simple but the effect can be profound.
 You take a week of your ordinary life (living at home, going to work, whatever) BUT you live it with the kind of intention and awareness you’d have if you were going away on retreat.
 It’s a bit like being on retreat ‘in secret’ – outwardly it might not look much different, inwardly we’re following more consciously staying in touch with that ‘golden thread’ of practice that started in our lives at the moment we first thought to practise the Dharma.
 It’s like ‘upgrading’ our Dharma practice for a week and seeing what the effect is.
 And it’s open to anyone who’s done one of our Introductory Courses.

-The retreat involves one day at the Buddhist Centre on Saturday 18th January and an afternoon on Sat 25th.
+(The retreat involves one day at the Buddhist Centre on Saturday 18th January (10am – 5pm please bring veggie lunch to share) and an afternoon on Sat 25th (2pm – 5pm).
 On the first day there will be an introduction to Urban Retreat and workshops and support to help you ‘design your own retreat’ – everyone’s urban retreat is different because everyone’s life is different.
 You might decide to meditate more, watch telly less, switch off your phone (for an hour a day – or entirely!)… you might recite the dedication ceremony each morning to remind yourself of your purpose, do yoga, meet up with Sangha friends to talk the Dharma.
-There will the option to come to the Centre for early morning meditations each day and to buddy up with someone else taking part in the Urban Retreat, if you wish.
-We’ll also have a special puja night on the Friday.
+There will the option to come to the Centre for early morning meditations Mon – Fri (7.20 – 8.20 am)and to buddy up with someone else taking part in the Urban Retreat, if you wish.
+We’ll also have a special puja night on Friday 24th.

 The theme for the retreat is the Golden Thread and there’s a poem by American Poet William Stafford which conveys the heart of the image (which came originally from William Blake):